bansheebeat/esotericbullshit/content/posts/i'm-going-to-kill-myself-with-a-gun.md

 I'm gonna kill myself with a gun
 I'm gonna kill myself with a gun
 I need a lot more money than what I have
-I need a lot more money than what I have, I have none
+I need a lot more money than what I have, I have none[^1]

+[^1]: this is satirical, please don't call my mom